 There’s something almost magical when the acidy, bright flavors of tomato integrate with the salt puckering flavors of the sea.
 Masenini’s Bigoli pasta dish did this magnificently.

 Bring a friend and splurge on the Grigliata Mista – a true seafood extravaganza.
 You’re worth it.

 Pescheria I Masenini is located at Piazzetta Pescheria, 9, 37121 Verona VR, Italy.

 Go to Antica Bottega del Vino.
-With this recommendation from trusted sources including John Curtas, Susan Schwartz and Coral Sisk, we headed to Antico Bottega del Vino on our second night in Verona.
-Though no tables were available, we squeezed into the restaurant’s Cicchetti bar and enjoyed a heaping plate of pancetta cotta e affumicata along with excellent glasses of Valpolicella and Amarone wine.
+With this recommendation from trusted source John Curtas, we headed to Antico Bottega del Vino on our second night in Verona.
+Since no tables were available, we squeezed into the restaurant’s cicchetti bar and enjoyed a heaping plate of pancetta cotta e affumicata along with excellent glasses of Valpolicella and Amarone wine.

 In addition to sharing a wonderful aperitivo experience among fellow wine lovers, we left with coveted dinner reservations for another night.
 Sitting at the bar was a sneak preview of the meal we would soon enjoy in an impressive dining room lined with empty wine bottles and filled with history…

 The only confusing part of dining at this classic Verona restaurant is its name.
 The website uses the word Vini while the menu uses Vino.
 Otherwise, everything is as straightforward as it gets when it comes to one of the city’s oldest and most lauded dining establishments.